Dumbarton House Museum is temporarily closed until further notice.

-Due to the ever-evolving situation regarding the COVID-19 virus and in an effort to help cut potential community exposure Dumbarton House Museum will be closed March 14 through May 1.
-We will continue to monitor the situation and make further evaluations regarding additional closures as we get closer to May.
-It is important to us as a member of the community to ensure we are doing everything possible to safeguard the health and wellbeing of our visitors and staff.
+Due to the ever-evolving situation regarding the COVID-19 virus and in an effort to help cut potential community exposure Dumbarton House Museum will be closed starting March 14.
+We will continue to monitor the rapidly developing situation.
+It is important to us as a member of the community to ensure we are doing everything possible to safeguard the health and well-being of our visitors and staff.
 While we are closed the museum staff will conduct a thorough deep clean of the museum in preparation for reopening.
 Please keep in touch with us through our website and social media platforms for all updates.

 About Dumbarton House